evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## User interface and control

 Tesla Model Y Standard Range has a single screen.
-The dashboard’s center has a single screen for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
 The touch screen on the dashboard's center  is 15 inches large and has a 2200 x 1300 pixels resolution.

 <figur>